useflyyer/next-rosetta/README.md

 ## TODO

 - Support pluralization
 - Support function definitions with arguments.
+Only serializable locales are working right now.